netlify/headlesscms.org/README.md

 ## Netlify

-StaticGen is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.
+JAMstack CMS is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.

 ## License
 This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).